2001 Cardiff Sevens: Summary

 The opening day of the 2001 Cardiff Sevens saw the leading two nations (Australia and New Zealand) each finished top of their pool group while only conceding five points in their pool stage.
 The Northern hemisphere teams though had a day that they rather forget with only Wales qualifying through to the quarter-finals of the major European teams with France and Scotland not recording a single win while England only recorded 19-all draw with Spain before losing to the qualifiers of Pool C in Fiji in Georgia.
 Samoa finished ahead of South Africa in Pool D with the Samoans getting a 28–10 win.

-In the cup quarter-finals, New Zealand would take the World Sevens title defeating Wales 29-0 to claim their second World Sevens title.
-They would also go on to win the Cup final over Australia with tries from Chris Masoe and Damien Karauna securing a 31-5 victory.
-In the plate-final, Fiji took home the plate defeating host nation Wales who came back from 19-0 down against Georgia in the plate semi-final to win 26-19.
+In the cup quarter-finals, New Zealand would take the World Sevens title defeating Wales 29–0 to claim their second World Sevens title.
+They would also go on to win the Cup final over Australia with tries from Chris Masoe and Damian Karauna securing a 31–5 victory.
+In the plate-final, Fiji took home the plate defeating host nation Wales who came back from 19–0 down against Georgia in the plate semi-final to win 26–19.
 England got the remaining two points as they home took the bowl final over Portugal.